Putting A Price On Chat: Slack Is Going Public At $16 Billion Value

 "Unlike an ordinary IPO, a direct listing means the company doesn't issue any new shares and doesn't raise additional capital.
 It's primarily a way for company insiders to sell some of their holdings to investors, while bypassing the formidable fees and requirements of using an underwriter."

-Spotify, the music streaming company, went public as a direct listing last year.
+Spotify, the music-streaming company, went public as a direct listing last year.

 In the fiscal year that ended Jan.
 31, Slack nearly doubled its revenues, to about $400 million.
 But it had a net loss of nearly $139 million.